-Some people, myself included, like to roll it out into simple shapes at home, to dip in melted chocolate as a holiday treat.
-It’s a bit harder to get a hold of marzipan in the U.S., but this year I found it in one of the coolers at our local grocery store.
-I have also seen recipes on how to make it yourself, though so far I have not attempted it.
-With Christmas quickly approaching, I decided to purchase a piece along with some delicious European chocolate sold at Aldi, a discount supermarket chain based in Germany.
-As they have stores all over the U.S. as well, I happen to live fairly close to one of them and was thrilled to find that they sell such high quality chocolate.
+During holidays it is fun to roll it out into simple shapes to dip in melted chocolate for a beautiful and tasty treat.
+I’ve been able to find almond paste at our local grocery store, and Amazon sells it as well.
+The brand in this link seems to be very high quality and suitable for rolling, while Odense is a cheaper brand that will probably work well for making shapes.
+With Christmas quickly approaching, I decided to purchase a piece from our local supermarket along with some delicious European chocolate from Aldi, a discount grocery store chain based in Germany.
+They have stores all over the U.S. as well, and I happen to live close to one of them and was thrilled to find that they sell such high quality chocolate!
 It melts very well and is extremely smooth and tasty.

 I used 10 ounces (just shy of 300 g) of marzipan and altogether 7 ounces (200 g) of chocolate, which resulted in some leftovers.
 In a pinch, I would think that 150 g of chocolate would do.

-Edit: The recipe used for the white chocolate pictured above must have changed since I wrote this article.
+Edit: Aldi’s white chocolate pictured above must have changed since I wrote this article.
 It no longer melts well and I will not be using it for recipes needing melted chocolate.
 I now use Baker’s Premium White Chocolate Baking Squares as I’ve had good experiences with melting this brand of chocolate.

-When I first started to roll out the marzipan, I discovered that it was quite dry and crumbly.
-So I moistened my hands with a bit of water and kneaded it before trying again, and this time it was a lot more smooth and easy to work with.
+This time around, when I started to roll out the marzipan I discovered that it was quite dry and crumbly.
+It should be smooth and pliable.
+So I moistened my hands with a bit of water and kneaded it before trying again, and this time it was a lot better and easy to work with.
 Notice the two little “logs” I rolled out; the one to the left is very dry, while the one to the right (after adding water) is much more smooth and pliable.